lsu-ddem/intro-to-esports/content/1-Imagery/1_Lesson_1/_index.en.md

 -   Emphasis is placed on the importance of writing well.

--   Demonstrate ability to produce quality work by working both collaboratively and individually
+-   Demonstrate ability to produce quality work by working both collaboratively and individually.

 ##  Content of Lesson